- KITCHEN & BAR

 When installing a glass vessel there are two special techniques you must follow.

-First: be sure to provide a cushion between the glass and the counter.
+First: Be sure to provide a cushion between the glass and the counter.
 This can be a bead of silicone, or a specialized rubber liner placed between the hole in your counter and the bottom of your sink.
-If you choose to use silicone, allow the bead to dry before installing the sink.
+If you use silicone, allow the bead to dry before installing the sink.
 The bead will act as a cushion between the sink and the countertop material.
-Once the sink is in place, seal the joint from the top and the bottom with another application of adhesive.
+Once the sink is in place, seal the join from the top and the bottom with another application of adhesive.